rhlKumar/Library-For-a-Developer-Floor/README.md

 ##Books List

+    The Architecture of Open Source Applications - I The Architecture of Open Source Applications - II The Performance of Open Source Applications
     Code Complete (2nd edition) by Steve McConnell
     The Pragmatic Programmer
     Structure and Interpretation of Computer Programs
-    The C Programming Language by Kernighan and Ritchie Introduction to Algorithms by Cormen, Leiserson, Rivest & Stein Design Patterns by the Gang of Four
+    The C Programming Language by Kernighan and Ritchie The Algorithm Design Manual
+    Introduction to Algorithms by Cormen, Leiserson, Rivest & Stein Design Patterns by the Gang of Four
     Refactoring: Improving the Design of Existing Code